Ayush-Sharma410/Medlr/README.md

 # Medlr
-Webscraping with python using HTMLSession and BeautifulSoup
+Webscraping of various pharmaceutical websites with python using HTMLSession,BeautifulSoup and Hidden APIs.